 The Blue Lagoon, Abereiddi

-Abereiddi’s Blue Lagoon is world-class for watersports, but its rugged rocks and ruins still hint at the area’s industrial past.
+Abereiddi’s Blue Lagoon is surrounded by rugged rocks and the remaining ruins still hint at the area’s industrial past.

 A former slate quarry

 Pembrokeshire played a lead role in the slate industry, with around 100 quarries in the county in the late 18th century.